PhiHaiDinh/shutphone/README.md

 Conception and implementation of a mobile application for the location-based gamification of the non-use of smartphones".

 The aim of my thesis is to minimize the use of smartphones in restaurants.
-For this purpose, the users should be rewarded for the non-use of smartphone.
+For this purpose, the users should be rewarded for the non-use of smartphones.
 This is a protoype in Android.